gvwilson/sensibleadventures/short-stories/litany.md

 Robbie shook his head.
 "No.
-Your technology is still too primitive to commit self-replication."
+Your technology is still too primitive.
-His tone of voice placed the word somewhere between cannibalism and incest.
+We believe the machines' progenitors are created five centuries hence.
-"The machines' progenitors are created five centuries hence.
+But the network begins here,
-But the network through which the communicate originates here, as do many of the things they create.
+and so do many of the things the machines create.
-There are flying ships and zombies and ray guns, an improbable number of which are taken from this time period.
+There are flying ships and zombies and ray guns, all of them taken from the stories of this era and an improbable number taken from *your* work.
 We do not understand how that is possble."

-The distaste in Robbie's voice when he said "ray guns" almost matched that for "self-replication".
+The distaste in Robbie's voice when he said "ray guns" almost made George giggle.
-Whoever or whatever was in his brother's body, it clearly didn't like mysteries.
+Whoever or whatever this was in his brother's body, it clearly didn't like mysteries.
-"So if that's what you're interested in, why use him?
+"So if it's my work you're interested in, not his, why...?"
-Why not me?"
+He gestured helplessly.

 "Um."
 The nurse cleared her throat.
 "They can't just project themselves into anyone.
-The vessel has to have a certain, uh, mental capacity."
+The vessel has to have a certain, uh, mental capacity?"

 George looked from her to Robbie and back again.
 "You're saying I'm not smart enough."

-"We have tried,"
+"We did try,"
 Robbie admitted.
-"And you were able to sustain the exchange for several moments.
+"And you were able to sustain the exchange for several minutes.
-That's actually quite good."
+That's really quite good."

 Without warning, Robbie slumped sideways.
 For a heart-stopping moment George thought he was dead,